henriksson-lab/java2rust/README.md

 `instanceof`/downcast on a class hierarchy work), argument-type-directed overload resolution, a cross-file symbol map (`--link`), Tier-2 collection-element inference (partial), and the audited clone markers above.

-Read more about our work on Rust translation here: [henriksson-lab/rustification](https://github.com/henriksson-lab/rustification)

-## License

-This crate, Java2rust, is made using LLM.
-Be careful with reusing code as we cannot guarantee that code has not been copied from somewhere.

-The original code license is hard to understand:
-* The code is inspired by [cguz/java-to-rust](https://github.com/cguz/java-to-rust), which is stated to be GPL3.
-* But cguz/java-to-rust is in turn derived from [aschoerk/converter-page](https://github.com/aschoerk/converter-page), which is under the Apache License v2
-So the legal state of this code is uncertain

-Thus, consider this crate to be public domain by default, but possibly tained with GPL3 and Apache license v2

 ## Using this crate (guide for LLMs)